This blog was originally published April 24, 2015.

-Tip: Customize your favorite invoice template in ConnectWise with your logo and choose to display specific information about the services delivered.
+Tip: Send a single, clear invoice by customizing your favorite invoice template in ConnectWise Sell® with your logo and choose to display specific information about the services delivered.

-These 5 tips can help you establish a smooth, automated billing process to improve cash flow and maximize recurring revenue.
+These five tips can help you establish a smooth, automated billing process to improve cash flow and maximize recurring revenue.
 It all starts with getting a good billing system in place and putting your best foot forward with customer invoices.
-Stay tuned for 5 more billing best practices.